Mini Cart

 • Needs regular polishing for shine maintenance

-Chlorinated latex requires gentle handling.
-Wash with mild soap and lukewarm water, then air dry away from direct sunlight.
+Caring for chlorinated latex is straightforward.
+Simply wash with mild soap and lukewarm water, then air dry away from direct sunlight.
+Importantly, avoid silicone-based products, as they can damage the treated surface.
 Store flat or on padded hangers.
-Avoid silicone-based products as they can damage the chlorinated surface.

-Non-chlorinated latex needs washing with latex-specific cleaner or mild soap, thorough drying, and application of silicone-based polish for shine.
-Store with a light dusting of talcum powder to prevent sticking, away from heat and UV light.
+Non-chlorinated latex, by contrast, needs washing with a latex-specific cleaner or mild soap, thorough drying, and a silicone-based polish for shine.
+Furthermore, store with a light dusting of talcum powder to prevent sticking, and keep away from heat and UV light.
+For a full care walkthrough, refer to the Luximous Latex Care Guide.

 Can You Chlorinate Latex at Home?